abdulshakoor7/Smart-Lost-Found-Systemmm/README.md

 🧑‍💻 Development Team

   - Abdul Shakoor (@abdulshakoor7) - Full Stack Developer & DevOps
-  - Muhammad Shoaib (@muhammadshoaib) - AI & Database Engineer
   - Supervised by: Dr. Safi Ullah

-🛑 Important Reminder for You:

-1. Filename Check: Inside your screenshots/ folder, make sure you rename your images to:
-      - login.png
-      - home.png
-      - report.png
-      - match.png
-      - chat.png
-      - admin.png (If you use .jpg or capital letters like .PNG, you must change the code above to match exactly!)
-2. Commit: After pasting the text, scroll to the bottom of the page and click "Commit changes".

-Abdul, once you do this, your GitHub will look amazing.
-You can send this link to your interviewer right now! 🎓🚀🏆
+to your interviewer right now! 🎓🚀🏆